Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Conclusion

 \section{Conclusion}

-We have presented an open-source, pipeline to produce models of the left atrium starting from a pair of CMR scan(s) through to a simulation-ready mesh with (1) estimated fibrosis, and (2) fibre orientations projected onto the surface of the mesh.
-We have demonstrated that the pipeline is user-friendly, since users adapted to it quickly with minimal training consisting of up to an hour session and resources like instructional videos and a standard operating procedure document.
+We have presented\footnote{This preprint has been submitted to the Journal Computers in Biology and Medicine.} an open-source, pipeline to produce models of the left atrium starting from a pair of CMR scan(s) through to a simulation-ready mesh with (1) estimated fibrosis, and (2) fibre orientations projected onto the surface of the mesh.
 We produced 100 models that test inter and intra-operator variability of the pipeline (split 60/40).
 Although there were notable differences, starting in the shape agreement metrics, which propagated errors down the pipeline, both inter and intra-operator variability was comparable with uncertainty in atrial models due to image resolution or the use of estimated fibre orientations.